The Top 10 Largest Glaciers in the World to Hike

 This glacier is mostly covered by snow, therefore it is best known for being a perfect snowmobiling playground even in summer.

 Langjökull is famous for being the home to the largest man-made Ice cave in the world but in recent years natural ice caves have been found on Langjökull, some extremely blue and beautiful.
-These natural caves can be visited on snowmobiling tours on the glacier.
+These natural caves can be visited on our snowmobiling tour on the glacier.

-Located in the western part of the Highlands close to Gullfoss, the golden waterfall, it is a very popular add on to the infamous Golden Circle tour.
+Located in the western part of the Highlands, close to Gullfoss, the golden waterfall, it is a very nice addition to the famous Golden Circle tour and our 7-day ring road expedition.

 Tours to Lagjökull operate with pickup in Reykjavik, Gullfoss and Húsafell.